 Constipation being a varied etiology, one has to be cautious in segregating organic from functional causes as the treatment differs accordingly.

-Rectal examination should be carried out in accordance with the NICE guidelines by an expert and should reveal information about sphincter tone and rectal loading.
+A rectal examination should be carried out in accordance with the NICE guidelines by an expert, and should reveal information about sphincter tone and rectal loading.

-History and examination must decisively rule out few tell-tale signs of organicity as mentioned below:
+History and examination must decisively rule out the few tell-tale signs of organicity as mentioned below:

 |On history||On examination||Probable diagnosis|